-3M - Industrial & Transportations Armstrong World Industries Inc. Ashland - Performance Materials BASF - Functional Solutions Beacon Roofing Supply, Inc. Beiersdorf - Tesa Carlisle - Construction Materials

-Cemedine Co., Ltd.

-Dow - Coating & Infrastructure EMS Chemie Holding AG Forbo - Flooring Systems Fuller HB Company Geberit Grace - Construction

-Grace - Construction Henkel - Adhesive Technologies Hilti Corporation Huntsman - Performance Products Owens Corning Pidilite Industries Limited RPM Saint-Gobain - Construction Products

-SK Kaken Co., Ltd. Sto AG Uzin Utz AG
+3M - Industrial & Transportations Armstrong World Industries Inc. Ashland - Performance Materials BASF - Construction Chemicals Beacon Roofing Supply, Inc. Beiersdorf - Tesa Carlisle - Construction Materials Cemedine Co., Ltd. EMS Chemie Holding AG Forbo - Flooring Systems Fuller HB Company Geberit GCP Applied Technologies Henkel - Adhesive Technologies Hilti Corporation Huntsman - Performance Products Owens Corning Pidilite Industries Limited RPM Saint-Gobain - Construction Products SK Kaken Co., Ltd. Sto AG Uzin Utz AG

-There was no change to the peer group in 2016.
+There was no change in the peer group in 2018.

-The intention is to reward the relative performance of the company rather than its absolute performance because absolute performance may be strongly impacted by market factors that are outside the control of senior management.
+The intention is to reward the relative performance of the company, rather than its absolute performance because absolute performance may be strongly impacted by market factors that are outside the control of management.

 For both EBIT and net sales, the objective is to reach at least the median performance of the peer group, which corresponds to a 100% payout factor.
-There is no payout for any performance below the lower quartile of the peer group.
-Performance at the lower quartile of the peer group corresponds to a payout factor of 50%.
-Performance at the upper quartile leads to a 150% payout factor and being the best in the peer group leads to a 200% payout factor.
+There is no payout for any performance below the lowest quartile of the peer group.
+Performance at the low-est quartile of the peer group corresponds to a payout factor of 50%.
+Performance at the uppermost quartile leads to a 150% payout factor, and being the best in the peer group leads to a 200% payout factor.
 Any payout factor between those levels is interpolated linearly.